vwxyzjn/cleanba/README.md

 Cleanba is CleanRL's implementation of DeepMind's Sebulba distributed training framework, but with a few different design choices to make distributed RL more reproducible and transparent to use.

->**Note** This is a **WIP** made public because it's easier for me to share pointers with collaborators.
+>**Warning** This repo is a **WIP** made public because it's easier for me to share pointers with collaborators.
 We are still working on the documentation, the codebase, and some internal development.
 Please feel free to open an issue if you have any questions or suggestions.

+>**Warning** This repo is intended for archiving purposes.
+Once the codebase is stable, we will move it to [CleanRL](https://github.com/vwxyzjn/cleanrl) for future maintenance.

 ## Highlights